ARCHIVED-mean-stack/session-9/readme.md

 > db.toys.find()

 Mongoose
-- ORM object relational management
+- ORM object relational mapping
 - a library that helps us talk to the database
 - made by WordPress